Who to contact about travel impacted by Covid-19 >>

 From the Eastern Cape reserves in South Africa to beautiful Etosha National Park in Namibia, you have plenty of choices for a wildlife-packed malaria-free safari with plenty of activities for all ages.

-Aside from South Africa’s lovely beaches, it's also possible to add on some malaria-free beach time in the Indian Ocean pre- or post-safari.
-The best options to consider, which are within easy reach of most of Southern and East Africa, are Mauritius or the Seychelles.
-Quite different from each other, both destinations give you a wonderful white sand experience, warm turquoise waters, and an array of watersports.
-Mauritius is popular with families due to its many child-friendly hotels, kids clubs, and adventure activities for teens, but there are also some incredibly romantic hotels that make an idyllic retreat for honeymooners and couples.
-The Seychelles is more of a couple’s destination and gives you the option to island-hop or explore gorgeous private islands after your busy safari adventures.
+Aside from South Africa’s lovely beaches, it is also possible to add on some malaria-free beach time in the Indian Ocean after your safari.
+The best options to look at, within easy reach of most of Southern and East Africa, are Mauritius or the Seychelles.
+The two destinations are quite different although each offers a wonderful white-sand experience, warm Indian Ocean waters to swim in, and an array of watersports to try out.
+Mauritius is a popular choice for families, with many child-friendly hotels, kids clubs, and adventure activities for teens including hiking and zipwiring, although there are some superbly romantic hotels offering an idyllic retreat for honeymooners and couples.
+The Seychelles is more of a couple’s destination, and offers the option to island-hop as well as some simply gorgeous private islands to relax upon after your safari adventures.

 Our guide to taking kids of all ages on safari

 It looks like you are in the USA

 "Excellent service throughout with great attention to detail and thoughtfulness.
 I believe Scott Dunn does deliver more than most high-end holiday companies and will go "the extra mile".